Your challenge this week is to take steps toward decluttering and organizing closet space for your kids' clothes and possessions.

 While organizing closet space don't forget about the storing of dirty clothing too, along with the clean stuff.
 That's why I also recommend making room for a laundry basket or bag that either sits on the floor in the closet or hangs from the closet rod or on a hook so your child can easily put away dirty clothes.

-For information about this, make sure to check out Week #24 of the Challenge about laundry organization for more ideas.
+For information about this, make sure to check out laundry organization challenge for more ideas.

 If you've got sliding closet doors this won't work for you, but in many homes the closet door just opens up like any other door.
 If this is the case in your home don't forget to make use of this space by using an over the door hanging organizer to hold shoes or other small things like a child's hair bows and hair accessories, pairs of socks, or other small objects they use to get dressed daily.